 - Thrombosis and Coagulation: The basic/translational research program focuses on endothelial dysfunction that predisposes to thrombosis.
 In collaboration with the Division of Hemostasis and Thrombosis, investigators are using cellular and animal models and state-of-the-art intravital microscopy to understand novel mechanisms of thrombotic disease and investigate therapeutic interventions.

-Brett Carroll, MD, is the Director of the Section of Vascular Medicine and an Instructor of Medicine at Harvard Medical School.
+Brett Carroll, MD, is the Director of the Section of Vascular Medicine and an Assistant Professor of Medicine at Harvard Medical School.
 He directs the BIDMC pulmonary embolism response team, is the medical director of the BIDMC Aortic Center, and director of lymphatic medicine.
 His research interests include venous thromboembolism, aortic disease, and lymphedema.
 He utilizes large administrative datasets to evaluate vascular diseases.

 Eric A. Secemsky, MD, MSc, is the Director of Vascular Intervention in the CardioVascular Institute at Beth Israel Deaconess Medical Center and Director of Vascular Research at the Smith Center for Outcomes Research in Cardiology.
 He is also an Assistant Professor of Medicine at Harvard Medical School.
 Dr. Secemsky's research focuses on the comparative effectiveness of coronary and vascular therapies, with an emphasis on the use of novel statistical methods.
 He also examines outcomes related to cardiovascular disorders and the use of risk prediction models to individualize treatment strategies.
 Dr. Secemsky's clinical expertise is in vascular medicine, vascular intervention, and interventional cardiology.